Shedding debt so you can save for retirement is the most compelling reason to file bankruptcy in my book.

 No more pretty talk

 So, I’ve had it with serving up polite talk about “retirement.”
 In this era of blunt speaking, let’s take off the gloves:

 My question to clients henceforth is “how are you going to pay for old age?’

 We can dance around whether we’re ever going to “retire”; but presumably, we’d all like a long stretch of easy living before we die.

 And that long stretch requires funds if old age is going to be comfortable.

 So, my mantra going forward is discussion of funding old age.

 The ugly truth is that savings for old age requires discipline and some degree of self denial.
-And many of my clients demonstrate enormous amounts of discipline in making minimum payments and keeping all the financial balls in the air.
+And many of my clients demonstrate enormous amounts of discipline in making minimum payments on a multitude of debt and keeping all the financial balls in the air.